tp-1/BlankSheets/README.md

 ### First screen:
 List of written pages uses RecyclerView.
 This RecyclerView will use an adapter to adapt cursor rows to cards.<br/>
 <b>Card</b> = tiny representation of one morning page entry.
-Card is tied to it's layout using data binding.
+Card is tied to its layout using data binding.